kswedberg/nuxt-eslint-globals/README.md

 - **`flat`** (new!): Default is `true`.
 Whether to use eslint's new flat config.
 - **`custom`**: an array of strings representing globals you want to add to the `.eslint.globals.cjs` file in addition to the ones the module adds automatically.
 - **`exclude`** (new!): Default is `[]`.
-Possible values: `['vue', 'nuxt', 'h3', 'nitro']`.
+Possible values: `['vue', 'nuxt', 'h3', 'nitro', 'composables', 'server-utils']`.
 An array of strings pertaining to categories of functions.
 This can be nice if other eslint-config packages are including some of these globals already and you don't want to duplicate efforts.
+The `composables` and `server-utils` items refer to the project's functions, not Vue or Nuxt globals.
 - **`outputType`**: (one of `'cjs'`, `'es'`, `'ts'`, or `'json'`.
 Default is **`'mjs'`**.)
 A string representing the type of module you would like to produce.
 This will affect the file's extension as well as the type of export within the file (of course, `'json'` will just produce the JSON string).
 - **`outputDir`**: the directory, relative to the project's root, where you want the `.eslint.globals.cjs` file to be located.
 If none is provided it will go in the build directory.